robbykim/book-kit/README.md

 Will have a list of folders and tags that you can select in order to filter the results based on those folders/tags.
 You can select only one folder at a time but can select multiple tags at a time.
 2.0 will feature a scroll bar.

 Bookmark Tile -
 Will show url, title, description, screenshot, have options to add tags / add to folder and also to edit/delete options.
 Tags optional.
 Folders required.
+Duplicates not allowed (tiles with duplicate URLs).

 Folders -
 You will be able to add new folders on the sidebar